 - Liver: Drinking 3 to 4 standard drinks a day increases your risk of developing liver cancer.
 Long-term heavy drinking also puts you at increased risk of liver cirrhosis (scarring) and death.

-- Stomach: Drinking even 1 to 2 standard drinks a day increases your risk of stomach and bowel cancer, as well as stomach ulcers.
+- Stomach: Drinking even 1 to 2 standard drinks a day increases your risk of stomach and bowel cancer and stomach ulcers.

 We at Refresh Recovery want to answer your questions regarding alcoholism treatment.

-If you or someone you care for are going through a vicious cycle of alcohol abuse, learn more about our alcohol rehab programs and our outpatient services for alcoholism in San Diego.
+If you or someone you care for are going through a vicious cycle of alcohol abuse, learn more about Refresh Recovery alcohol rehab programs and our outpatient services for alcoholism in San Diego.
+Using alcohol concomitantly with other drugs such as meth, heroin, or benzos and also affected by mental health disorders such as depression or bipolar?
+Let Refresh Recovery dual diagnosis help you with alcohol addiction and dual diagnosis.